LordMZTE/confgen/README.md

 This mounts a FUSE3 filesystem containing all the config files.
 The advantage of this is that the templates will be generated when the file is opened and not ahead of time.

-Additionally, the filesystem will contain "meta-files" inside `_cgfs/`, currently only `_cgfs/eval`.
+Additionally, the filesystem will contain "meta-files" inside `_cgfs/`, currently only `_cgfs/eval` and `_cgfs/opts.json`.
-You can write some Lua code to this file, and it will be evaluated in the global Lua context.
+You can write some Lua code to the former file, and it will be evaluated in the global Lua context.
 This allows for dynamic configurations, here's a practical example:

 `.config/waybar/config.cgt`: